kcp-dev/contrib/20250401-kubecon-london/workshop/03-dynamic-providers/README.md

 ## Give and take

 Whew, we're back in kcp land!
-Equipped with the knowledge from our last exercise, we already know that we can model producer-consumer relationship as workspaces, where one provides an APIExport (that exposes some API described by an APIResourceSchema or a CRD for example), and the other "imports" it by binding to it, with an APIBinding.
+Equipped with the knowledge from our last exercise, we already know that we can model producer-consumer relationship as workspaces, where one provides an APIExport (that exposes APIs described by APIResourceSchemas), and the other(s) "imports" it by binding to it, with an APIBinding.

 !!!
 Important